rsrujana/earthscape/app/README.md

 	source .env.local/bin/activate

 NOTE: We're using .env.local since it's aready ignored in .gitignore.
-Also, using .env resulted in: failed to load .env: read .env: is a directory.
+Using just .env resulted in: failed to load .env: read .env: is a directory.

 TO DO: Try running without virtual evironment if other install steps fail.
+TO DO: Document steps for running in conda virtual environment like Ziyao.

 ## Run update